rrana5106/Rupesh-Password-Generator/README.md

 N/A

 ## Usage
-Below is a link and screenshot of the published webpage:
+Below is a screenshot of the published webpage:

 ![Rupesh-Password-demo](./assets/05-javascript-challenge-demo.png)